+d.
+The figures indicating the amount of the

+check correspond with the written amount?

 e.
-The check bears a signature and the berson's name is printed on the check? f.
-Persons presenting checks are identified
+The check bears a signature and the

+person's name is printed on the check?

 f.
 Persons presenting checks are identified

-f.
-Persons presenting checks are identified

 as authorized patrons?

-5. Are third party checks accepted?
+6. Are third party checks accepted?

-Are money orders cashed?
+7. Are money orders cashed?

-INTERNAL CASH CONTROL PROCEDURES ES NO
+INTERNAL CASH CONTROL PROCEDURES YES NO

-.
-Are there written procedures for handling
+1. Are there written procedures for handling

 and safeguarding cash instruments?

 2. Is the transporting of funds to or from a

-panking facility accomplished by at least two
+banking facility accomplished by at least two

 employees?

 3. Are receipts in duplicate made out and

 signed by the cash courier and activity manager

 or designated official, for the correct number

 of cash bags picked up at each activity?

-Do activity managers positively identify all
+4. Do activity managers positively identify all

 cash couriers and lock cash bags before

-relinguishing possession?
+relinquishing possession?

 5. Do couriers maintain a log of each bag by

 number and activity?

-5. Are government vehicles used when
+6. Are government vehicles used when

-cransporting cash?
+transporting cash? +

 7. Are deposits made daily?

-3. Is the transportation of funds, whenever
+8. Is the transportation of funds, whenever

 possible, accomplished during daylight hours?
-PATRON AND EMPLOYEE REFUNDS ZES NO
+PATRON AND EMPLOYEE REFUNDS YES NO

-E9 NO
+IES NO

-Are employee refunds conducted at a
+1. Are employee refunds conducted at a

 designated registers?
 2. Are employees aware of the refund policy?
-3. Are sales clerks prevented from processing

-his/her own refunds?
+3. Are sales clerks prevented from processing his/her own refunds?

-Are refund clerks chosen as carefully as
+4. Are refund clerks chosen as carefully as

 managerial personnel?

 5. Are refund clerks made aware that all

-cefunds are investigated?
+refunds are investigated?

-5. Do refund clerks notify store management
+6. Do refund clerks notify store management

 when defective merchandise of a particular type

 or style is returned from a specific vendor?

 7. Is merchandise returned due to damage

 scrutinized carefully to determine whether

-lamages are being caused by maltreatment by
+damages are being caused by maltreatment by

 patrons, exchange personnel, faulty warehouse

-andling, or vendor carelessness?
+handling, or vendor carelessness?